svp5506/App-Store-Scraper-ETL-Pipeline-Public/README.md

 ---

+## 📊 Data View

+You can also view the latest app stats directly in a tabular format via this [Heroku DataClip](https://data.heroku.com/dataclips/ctivnnjqlkpalkxnltdlboovepmn).

+---

 ## ⚙️ How the ETL Process Works

 This project uses an automated ETL (Extract, Transform, Load) process to keep your app performance data up-to-date: